 In addition to informal volunteers, whether one-time, long-term, or somewhere in between, we work with the following external programs/networks:

 Growing Growers is a Kansas City-area program that provides hands-on and classroom training to new vegetable growers.
-In the past, Pinwheel has been a host farm for volunteer apprentices, who must commit to a minimum of 4 hours per week volunteer work time plus Pinwheel Farm training sessions, as well as the series of Growing Growers workshops.
+Pinwheel has hosted volunteer apprentices, who commit to a minimum of 4 hours per week volunteer work time plus Pinwheel Farm training sessions, as well as the series of Growing Growers workshops.

 WWOOF-USA (World-Wide Opportunities on Organic Farms):

 When accommodations are available, we welcome WWOOF participants to stay, help, and learn at the farm while enjoying the amenities of Lawrence.
 We’ll provide friendship, housing, food, other basic necessities and a few amenities.
 You’ll be expected to honor all applicable laws and Pinwheel Farm policies, and to put about 6 hours per day, 6 days per week into the work of the farm.
 A choice of tasks suited to your abilities and interests will be offered.